 How it Feels to Float is so amazing do you have any other books in the works at the moment?

 Thank you, so much!
 Like many writers, I have a number of manuscripts sitting in the ‘drawers’ of my computer, all in various states of ‘finished’!
 But the project I am currently working on is a new YA novel, which is taking up some lovely new brain space for me.
 I’ve begun walking with my main character through her neighbourhood, meeting her friends and family, finding out her history and her secrets.
 I’ve written 15,000 words so far, and I’m captivated.
 I’ve started to see the story I’ll be telling, and I can’t wait to get into it.
 I’m at that electric beginning of storytelling, where anything is possible.
-It’s delicious feeling
+It’s a delicious feeling.

 Finally who are you go to authors and what’s your favourite book?